RagtagOpen/cta-aggregator/README.md

 * Run test suite: `rake` (To ensure the app is in a good state)
 * Start server: `rails s`

+The setup script will create a `.env` file, which can be used to manage environment variables.
+The `.env` file is ingored by git.
+Although the script will copy the `.env.sample` file, the sample file contains no sensitive data (e.g. login credentials).
+If codebase requires sensitive information for local development, then contact a contributor to get you set access to those additional environment variables.

 ## Tests

 This app uses Rspec and Cucumber for unit and integration tests.